 E.g. Acetonitrile gives acetone when reacted with methyl magnesium iodide.

-However, aldehydes are obtained with hydrogen cyanide, HCN.
+However, aldehydes are obtained when Grignard reagent are added with hydrogen cyanide, HCN followed by hydrolysis.

 8) The oxiranes (epoxides) furnish alcohols with Grignard reagents.

 E.g. Secondary butyl alcohol is obtained when 2-methyloxirane reacts with methylmagnesium iodide.

 The less substituted carbon of oxirane is substituted by the alkyl group of Grignard reagent.